yashpalsharma-tech/enterprise-platform-engineering-journey/interview-notes/README.md

 Q251.
 How would you design a production application using Route 53, ALB, Auto Scaling, EC2 and RDS?

 Q252.
 How would you combine Multi-AZ, Read Replicas, Security Groups and KMS for a business-critical application?

+AWS VPC Advanced Networking Interview Questions

+Q253.
+What is an Internet Gateway?

+Q254.
+What is required for an EC2 instance to communicate directly with the internet?

+Q255.
+Does assigning a public IPv4 address automatically make a subnet public?

+Q256.
+What makes a subnet a public subnet?

+Q257.
+What is a VPC Route Table?

+Q258.
+What does the local route in a VPC Route Table represent?

+Q259.
+What does 0.0.0.0/0 represent?

+Q260.
+What is the difference between routing for a public subnet and a private subnet?

+Q261.
+What is a NAT Gateway?

+Q262.
+Why do private EC2 instances use a NAT Gateway?

+Q263.
+Where should a public NAT Gateway be deployed?

+Q264.
+What is the difference between an Internet Gateway and a NAT Gateway?

+Q265.
+Can internet clients initiate connections to private EC2 instances through a NAT Gateway?

+Q266.
+Why would you deploy one NAT Gateway per Availability Zone?

+Q267.
+What happens if private subnets in multiple AZs depend on a single NAT Gateway and that NAT path becomes unavailable?

+Q268.
+What is a VPC Endpoint?

+Q269.
+Why would you use a VPC Endpoint?

+Q270.
+What is a Gateway VPC Endpoint?

+Q271.
+Which AWS services commonly use Gateway Endpoints?

+Q272.
+How would a private EC2 instance access Amazon S3 without using a NAT Gateway?

+Q273.
+What is an Interface VPC Endpoint?

+Q274.
+What is AWS PrivateLink?

+Q275.
+How do Interface Endpoints use Elastic Network Interfaces?

+Q276.
+What is the difference between a Gateway Endpoint and an Interface Endpoint?

+Q277.
+Can Security Groups be associated with Interface Endpoints?

+Q278.
+What is VPC Peering?

+Q279.
+How do two VPCs route traffic through a VPC Peering connection?

+Q280.
+Is VPC Peering transitive?

+Q281.
+If VPC-A peers with VPC-B and VPC-B peers with VPC-C, can VPC-A automatically communicate with VPC-C?

+Q282.
+What is AWS Transit Gateway?

+Q283.
+When would you use Transit Gateway instead of VPC Peering?

+Q284.
+What is a hub-and-spoke network architecture?

+Q285.
+What is the difference between VPC Peering and Transit Gateway?

+Q286.
+What is the difference between a Security Group and a Network ACL?

+Q287.
+Why is a Security Group called stateful?

+Q288.
+Why is a Network ACL called stateless?

+Q289.
+Can Security Groups contain explicit Deny rules?

+Q290.
+Can Network ACLs contain Deny rules?

+Q291.
+At what level is a Security Group applied?

+Q292.
+At what level is a Network ACL applied?

+Q293.
+How are NACL rules evaluated?

+Q294.
+What is a Bastion Host?

+Q295.
+Why would you use a Bastion Host?

+Q296.
+Where should a Bastion Host traditionally be placed?

+Q297.
+How would you restrict SSH access through a Bastion Host?

+Q298.
+What AWS service can provide administrative access to EC2 without opening inbound SSH port 22?

+Q299.
+What is longest prefix match in AWS routing?

+Q300.
+If /16, /24 and /0 routes all match a destination, which route is selected?

+Q301.
+Why would S3 traffic use a Gateway Endpoint instead of the default route to a NAT Gateway?

+Q302.
+How would you design a highly available VPC across two Availability Zones?

+Q303.
+Where would you place an internet-facing ALB in a production VPC?

+Q304.
+Where would you place application EC2 instances?

+Q305.
+Where would you place an RDS production database?

+Q306.
+How would private EC2 instances access the internet while remaining private?

+Q307.
+How would you prevent heavy S3 traffic from passing through NAT Gateways?

+Q308.
+How would you allow only the application tier to access RDS?

+Q309.
+Design a production VPC containing an ALB, Auto Scaling Group, NAT Gateways, S3 Gateway Endpoint and RDS Multi-AZ.